dm20/gif-maker/README.md

-# Read <a href="https://stackoverflow.com/questions/753190/programmatically-generate-video-or-animated-gif-in-python"> this Stack Overflow post</a>
+# Waste some time and read <a href="https://stackoverflow.com/questions/753190/programmatically-generate-video-or-animated-gif-in-python"> this Stack Overflow post</a>

 ### 1) install imageio